Skip to Content Top

 1. Identification and Sealing of Attic Air Leaks

-Experienced sealers will use the best tools and sealants to create a perfect attic seal.
-On the attic ceiling, reflective foil insulation will slow heat transfer between the roof and the rest of the attic.
+Experienced sealers use the best tools and sealants to create a perfect attic seal.
+Reflective foil insulation on the attic ceiling slows heat transfer between the roof and the rest of the attic.

 2. Moisture Control